Picture Music

-Picture Music is the fourth album of electronic music by German musician Klaus Schulze.
+Picture Music is the fourth studio album by German musician Klaus Schulze.
 It was recorded in late 1974 and released in January 1975 on Brain Records.
-In 2005 this was the second Schulze album reissued by Revisited Records.
 This is the only Klaus Schulze solo album in which he can be heard playing a drum kit.
-Prior to his solo career, he was the drummer for Ash Ra Tempel; on his later albums, drummer Harald Großkopf of Wallenstein frequently contributed.
-Like many of his albums, this one has one long track on each side.
+Prior to his solo career, he was the drummer for Ash Ra Tempel; on his later albums, he would collaborate with other drummers including Harald Grosskopf of Wallenstein or use drum machines.
+Like many of his albums, Picture Music has one long track on each side.